lecode-official/opencl-dotnet/README.md

 - [ ] Add `async` methods for all native methods that have an `event`
 - [ ] Mark everything in the Interop project with an attribute that contains the minimum version of OpenCL required
 - [ ] Mark everything in the Interop project with the Obsolete attribute that have been deprecated in OpenCL
+- [ ] Create an base class for event and then derive a user event from it, which is returned when calling CreateUserEvent (this should be done to ensure, that SetUserEventStatus can only be called on valid user events)